m-ali-0/BlackJack/README.md

 # BlackJack

-the game is not done yet, however, it can be downloaded and run using terminal by making sure the inputs are exact expected strings, it should work perfectly fine
+the game is not done yet, however, it can be cloned and run using terminal by making sure the inputs are exact expected strings, it should work perfectly fine